Ryu Tongnyŏl: Biography

-Ryu Tongnyŏl was born in March 1879 to father Ryu Jong-sik and mother (surname Ch'oe) at 199 Maehwa-ri, Pakchon County, North Pyongan Province, Joseon.
-When he was 19 years old, he moved to the United States with his cousin and stayed in San Francisco before entering Seongseong School, a preparatory school for the Japanese Military Academy.
-He then became a soldier.

-He graduated from the Japanese Military Academy in 1903.
-After graduating, he worked as an apprentice officer in the Japanese military and returned to Korea after serving as an assistant inspector at the Japanese Imperial Guard Division.
+Ryu Tongnyŏl was born on March 26, 1879, at 199 Maehwa-ri, Pakchon County, North Pyongan Province, Joseon, to Ryu Jong-sik, his father, and a mother with the surname Ch'oe.
+When he was 19 years old he moved to the United States with his cousin and stayed in San Francisco for some time before going to Japan to enter a preparatory school for the Japanese Military Academy, from which he graduated in 1903.
+After graduating he worked as an apprentice officer in the Japanese military, returning to Korea after serving as an assistant inspector at the Japanese Imperial Guard Division.

-Ryu Dong-yeol then formed a secret association that called Hyochunghoe with No Baek-rin and Yi Dong-hwi as an officer in the Korean Empire army, and planned an assassination of Minister of pro-Japanese group and 1904 the Russo-Japanese War as an officer in charge of dispatching the Korean Empire, and engaged in Japanese military service and Russian troops near Suncheon, South Pyongan Province.
-After the end of the Russo-Japanese War, he was dispatched to the Japanese Sixth Army in Gyeongseong, and returned to the Korean Empire Army.
+Ryu Tongnyŏl then formed a secret association called Hyochunghoe, with No Baek-rin and Yi Dong-hwi, as an officer in the Korean Empire army, and planned the assassination of a minister of a pro-Japanese group.
+In 1904, he fought the Russo-Japanese War as an officer in charge of dispatching Korean Empire troops engaged in Japanese military service against Russian troops near Suncheon, South Pyongan province.
+After the end of the Russo-Japanese War, he was dispatched to the Japanese Sixth Army in Gyeongseong, and then returned to the Korean Empire Army.

-After that, he was appointed as an instructor for the Korean Empire Army Military Academy and a youth school, and transferred to the military service bureau in 1905 (Gwangmu 8).
-He was promoted to Chamryeong (參領) and was appointed as the second manager of the Royal Protesters' Cavalry Division and Chief of Staff Bureau.
-In 1906 (Gwangmu 9) he met Ahn Chang-ho, who returned from the United States, and participated as one of the founding fathers of Sinminhoe at April in 1907.
+After the war, he was appointed as an instructor for the Korean Empire Army Military Academy and a youth school.
+He transferred to the military service bureau in 1905 (Gwangmu 8).
+He was promoted to chamryeong (參領, colonel) and was appointed as the second manager of the Royal Protesters' Cavalry Division and Chief of Staff Bureau.
+In 1906 (Gwangmu 9) he met Ahn Chang-ho, who had returned from the United States, and participated as one of the founding fathers of Sinminhoe in April 1907.
 In August 1907, the Korean Empire army joined the anti-Japanese independence movement when the order of compulsory dissolution was issued.
-After the announcement of the military dissolution decree, he went to West Gando, Manchuria, and planned to establish a military academy, but failed and returned home, interacted with Ahn Chang-ho, Yoon Chi-ho, and Lee Sang-jae.
+After the announcement of the military dissolution decree, he went to West Gando, Manchuria, and planned to establish a military academy, but failed and returned home, where he interacted with Ahn Chang-ho, Yoon Chi-ho, and Lee Sang-jae.

-Even after leaving the army as a colonel of the Korean Empire in August 1909, he was involved in the Seou Association, the Shinminhoe, and the Northwest Association, as well as in National Debt Repayment Movement.
-After serving as the cavalry leader of the former Korean army, he actively participated in the Patriotic Enlightenment Movement and published an intense sentence against Japanese imperialism in 1909.
-On October 26 of that year, when Ahn Jung-geun killed Hirobumi Ito, he was designated as one of the people behind him and was arrested.
-As Japan became more monitored due to these activities, he fled to China Beijing.
+Even after leaving the army as a colonel in August 1909, he was involved in the Seou Association, the Shinminhoe, and the Northwest Association, as well as in the National Debt Repayment Movement.
+After serving as the cavalry leader of the former Korean army, he actively participated in the Patriotic Enlightenment Movement and published an article against Japanese imperialism in 1909.
+On October 26 of that year, when Ahn Jung-geun killed Hirobumi Ito, he was designated as one of the people behind the plot and was arrested.
+As Japan became more oppressive due to these activities, he fled to China Beijing.